Vonksdesu/Anythings/README.md

 ## Diclaimer

 This project wasn’t entirely my own creation from the start.
 I simply continued working on it of my own volition, without being told to or pressured by anyone else.
+I also apologize if this program still can’t fix the issue with the mod that remains broken.
+Since this is my first time working on this project, and I’m doing it all by myself, there may be some mistakes I’ve made.
+Thank you for your understanding.

+**PLEASE NOTE THAT THIS PROGRAM IS EXCLUSIVELY DESIGNED TO FIX AND UPDATE CHARACTER SKIN MODS ONLY; IT IS NOT INTENDED FOR OTHER MODS.**

 ### Owner & Contributors